The Arts Learning Area

 Parents of music students are actively encouraged to support the music program in a variety of ways.
 The Music Support Group, a sub committee of the P&C, provides a forum for discussion and feedback to music staff, and a way of keeping informed about the busy calendar of events.
 Music parents work together to support teachers and the program by taking on specific roles within the committee.
 Parents provide back stage support and refreshments at concerts and recitals and are a valuable support at camps and on tours.

-Music Program: Class Music
+Class Music (mainstream)

 Lower school Music